philipturner/molecular-renderer/Documentation/HDL.md

 # Hardware Description Language

 > This is not a prototype to something atomCAD will build.
-This is the final product, one component contributing to a foundation, upon which a nano-factory can be designed and synthesized.
-It is not the only component of the CAD software, but an experiment that proved successful and generally useful.
+This is the final product, one component of a new full stack CAD workflow.
+It is not the only component, but an experiment that proved successful and generally useful.

 Domain-specific language for accelerating nanomachine design workflows.
 - This will enable the creation of a mechanical parts catalog covering several different categories.
 Each part will have Markdown documentation (when possible) and Swift APIs for instantiating parts/machines in larger assemblies.
 Heavy emphasis on making the parts <b>parametric</b>, so they can be used with a different material or dimension than originally conceived.